MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Given below are some of the popular state-level MBA entrance exams:

-MAH CET (Maharashtra Common Entrance Test): MAH CET is the entrance exam organised in Maharashtra for admission to top MBA colleges in the state such as JBIMS and SIMSREE.
-It evaluates Logical Reasoning, Abstract Reasoning, QA and Verbal Ability.
+MAH CET (Maharashtra Common Entrance Test): Maharashtra is the organizing state for MAH CET and All top MBA colleges in Maharashtra - JBIMS, SIMSREE continue to accept MAH CET scores.
+It tests Logical Reasoning, Abstract Reasoning, QA and Verbal Ability.

-AP ICET/Telangana ICET: This Entrance exam is conducted for MBA admissions in Andhra Pradesh and Telangana respectively.
-It evaluates Analytical Ability, Mathematical Skills and Communication Skills.
+AP ICET/Telangana ICET: This Entrance exam is the gateway for MBA admissions in Andhra Pradesh and Telangana.
+It is an examination that tests Analytical and Mathematical skills of a candidate.

-Karnataka PGCET: For MBA admissions in Karnataka-based colleges.
-It covers sections on QA, Logical Reasoning, General Knowledge and English.
+Karnataka PGCET: For MBA admissions in colleges located in Karnataka.
+It includes parts on QA, Logical Reasoning, General Knowledge and English.

 Institution-specific MBA Entrance Exam

-NMAT (Narsee Monjee Aptitude Test): Conducted by GMAC for entry to NMIMS and other selected colleges.
-It can be taken a maximum of three times with the consideration of highest scores.
-The NMAT exam includes the following sections: Quantitative Skills, Language Skills, and Logical Reasoning
+NMAT (Narsee Monjee Aptitude Test): Organised by GMAC for admissions into NMIMS and other few colleges.
+It can be repeated a maximum of three times with the best score taken.
+The NMAT question paper consists of Quantitative Skills, Language Skills and Logical Reasoning.

 CAT Exam Cut-Off

-CAT is one of the most competitive entrance exams for admission into some of the best management programs such as the MBA in India, especially at the Indian Institutes of Management (IIMs) and other top business schools.
-The CAT exam cutoff is the minimum score or percentile a candidate must achieve to become eligible for the next stage of the admission process.
+CAT is one of the most challenging entrance exams for seeking admission in top management programs, especially MBA in India at Indian Institutes of Management (IIMs) and other top B-schools.
+The CAT exam cutoff is the least percentile or score that a candidate requires to fulfill in order to qualify for the further level of the admission process.

 IIMs CAT Cut-Off

-Satisfying the cut-off is only the initial step since IIMs also look into academics, experience and performance in WAT and PI.
-A good CAT score enhances the chances of selection.
-A list of the 21 IIMs (arranged according to the NIRF ranking 2024) along with their cut-offs is given below:
+Just clearing the cut-off is no less than a first step because IIMs also consider academics, experience and performance in WAT and PI. + A high CAT Score also works in its favor.
+Below is the list of 21 IIMs (sorted as per the NIRF ranking 2024) and their cut-offs:

 Other Institutes CAT Cut-Off